-Q: Can you define the different people responsibilities and their uses in Astra Schedule?
+Can you define the different people responsibilities and their uses in Astra Schedule?

-A: Absolutely, we can!
+Absolutely we can!
 Please see a description, uses in the application, and creation options for each of the 5 people responsibilities below.

 Users can sign in to Astra Schedule and are given role permissions to allow different levels of application access.
 A user is created either manually by a system administrator or automatically via our auto-provisioning through LDAP or Single Sign-On authentication.
 You can only create users from the Users List or via auto-provisioning.
 A user cannot be created from the People List.

-Instructors are associated to sections in Astra Schedule, and they can be used to filter and sort on the section list, optimization results, and in reports.
+Instructors are associated with sections in Astra Schedule, and they can be used to filter and sort on the section list, optimization results, and in reports.
 Scheduling preferences can also be created for instructors.
 Lastly, instructor optimization is a license available for clients to bulk assign instructors to sections.
 An instructor is most commonly created via import from your Student Information System, whether the institution has a direct integration with their SIS or through a text file.
 This import will always bring in the first and last name, but it does not always bring in the email address.

 Customer contacts are assigned to events along with a customer.
 Customer contacts can be used to filter and sort on the event list, calendars, and in reports.
 Customer contacts are created manually by event administrators, either through the create buttons on the Create Event Modal or by updating an existing people record.